Paulette Laubsch, DPA

-- Master of Science in Homeland Security (MSHS)
+- Master of Science in Cyber and Homeland Security (MSCHSA)

 Dr. Paulette Laubsch, Professor, joined the full-time faculty of Fairleigh Dickinson University in August 2001 after retiring from the State of New Jersey Department of Labor with over 31 years of service.
 In addition to a Doctorate in Public Administration, Dr. Laubsch earned a MPA degree from Rutgers, and a MA in secondary math education and a BA in mathematics and secondary mathematics education from Glassboro State College (now Rowan University).